-20 - DIRECTIVE 2001/83/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 November 2001 on the Community code relating to medicinal products for human use.
+^{23 -} DIRECTIVE 2001/83/EC OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 6 November 2001 on the Community code relating to medicinal products for human use.

-- Signing-off the national self-regulatory codes in all the countries where the Member Company operates, and confirm that it is bound by such member association's code (including any applicable sanctions that may be imposed there under); - Each Member Company must appoint at least one senior employee who shall be responsible for supervising the company and its subsidiaries to ensure that the standards of the Applicable Code(s) are met;
+Company operates, and confirm that it is bound by such member association's code (including any applicable sanctions that may be imposed there under);

+• Each Member Company must appoint at least one senior employee who shall be responsible for supervising the company and its subsidiaries to ensure that the standards of the Applicable Code(s) are met.

-For application of the EFPIA Codes, the term "company" shall mean any legal entity that organises or sponsors promotion, or engages in interactions with healthcare professionals covered by an Applicable Code, which takes place within Europe, whether such entity be a parent company (e.g. the headquarters, principal office, or controlling company of a commercial enterprise), subsidiary company or any other form of enterprise or organisation.
+For application of the EFPIA Code, the term "company" shall mean any legal entity that organises or sponsors promotion, or engages in interactions with healthcare professionals covered by an Applicable Code, which takes place within Europe, whether such entity be a parent company (e.g. the headquarters, principal office, or controlling company of a commercial enterprise), subsidiary company or any other form of enterprise or organisation.24

-To ensure EFPIA Codes' applicability, implementation and enforcement is conducted in a consistent manner, EFPIA - with the support of Member Associations - will continue to regularly monitor Member Companies' commitments to applicable national codes.
+To ensure EFPIA Code's applicability, implementation and enforcement is conducted in a consistent manner, EFPIA - with the support of Member Associations - will continue to regularly monitor Member Companies' commitments to applicable national codes.

-- p When actions undertaken by a Member Association aiming at ensuring that an EFPIA Member Company is subject to that Member Association's national code are unsuccessful, the Member Association will inform EFPIA, in writing, providing details of its actions and the Member Company's response; - p EFPIA will intervene directly when an EFPIA Member Company does not submit to the national applicable codes and require that the Member Company formalises its adherence to national applicable codes including their adjudication arrangements within 2 months of EFPIA's request; - p If the EFPIA Member Company still does not agree to respond to EFPIA's request to confirm its adherence to applicable national codes (including submission to the national sanction system), the Board will be informed; - p As part of its yearly review of code activities, the Codes Committee will provide an update on the status of EFPIA Member Companies and their obligations under the EFPIA Codes.
+- When actions undertaken by a Member Association aiming at ensuring that an EFPIA Member Company is subject to that Member Association's national code are unsuccessful, the Member Association will inform EFPIA, in writing, providing details of its actions and the Member Company's response; - EFPIA will intervene directly when an EFPIA Member Company does not submit to the national applicable codes and require that the Member Company formalises its adherence to national applicable codes including their adjudication arrangements within 2 months of EFPIA's request; - If the EFPIA Member Company still does not agree to respond to EFPIA's request to confirm its adherence to applicable national codes (including submission to the national sanction system), the Board will be informed; - As part of its yearly review of code activities, the Codes Committee will provide an update on the status of EFPIA Member Companies and their obligations under the EFPIA Code.
 Where the Codes Committee establishes a pattern of non-adherence - i.e. a Member Company has not agreed to be subject to national applicable codes in more than one country, or countries where a majority of EFPIA Member Companies are not subject to the Member Association's code - the Codes Committee will make proposals to address the situation and is likely to request the Board's intervention.